BboyStatix/ABTestingClient/README.md

 # ABTesting Client
-A frontend client with a built-in abstraction mechanism for AB testing.
-Simply use the HOCs and use function composition to combine them when needed to easily develop multiple variants of your screens at different levels of variations.
+A frontend client showcasing an abstraction that makes it easy for developers to add variants of screens to the codebase without it becoming unmaintainable.
+Simply use the HOCs and use function composition to combine them when needed to easily develop multiple variants of your screens.

 Normally, having multiple variants could result in a high level of complexity that becomes unmaintainable over time, but this repository's structure is built with that in mind to keep it maintainable no matter how many variants of a screen you have.